A Hunter’s Journey From Near Fatal Accident to Peak Physical Performance in the Field

 Fast forward to today.
 I have been planning a mule deer hunt back to this very same area for this fall (October 2020), and my outfitter tells me that the area we are going to will make the bear hunt look like a walk in the park.
 I want to share my upcoming journey with you and along with Kevin, share some of the knowledge that has been passed along to me.

 I’m not a trainer.
-I’m not a nutritionist but over the past 10 years, especially the last five.
-I have had the privilege of working with some professionals in the fitness industry that have helped me fine tune workouts and my nutrition.
+I’m not a nutritionist but over the past 10 years, especially the last five, I have had the privilege of working with some professionals in the fitness industry that have helped me fine tune workouts and my nutrition.
 At age 54, I am in the best shape I have been in for years.
 In fact, I would mop the floor with the late 30’s version of me.
 It’s all because of proper nutrition, a solid workout program and a strong determination that I will not compromise.
 Because of this, I have been able to hunt areas I would have never seen if I had accepted my “limitations.”

 Look for our second installment where we discuss the importance of proper nutrition to get the most from your body.